fixm-ccb/FIXM-Core-4.2.0/docs/general-guidance/fixm-core.md

 | **Important note**                | Being syntactically valid against the FIXM Core XML Schemas implies the FIXM Core hierarchy is respected.
 FIXM Core is not expected to be used only as a library of flight datatypes.|
 | **How to check this**             | The content of a message, or relevant part thereof, validates without error against the FIXM Core XML schemas when tested / parsed by XML validation tools.|

----

-?> Example of FIXM core usage satisfying the requirement on data structure:
+#### Example of FIXM Core usage satisfying the requirement on data structure

 ```xml
 <fx:aerodrome>